-(Rules 28, 30 and the second sentence of Rule 31 superseded by the General Rules of Practice and Procedure- Joinder Rule 7).
+(Rules 28, 30 and the second sentence of Rule 31 superseded by the General Rules of Practice and Procedure- Joinder Rule 7, November 12, 1947, effective January 1, 1948.)

-In all suits concerning real or personal estate, where the entire estate sought to be affected by the decree or order prayed for, is vested in trustees, under any deed, will, or other instrument, with an immediate and unqualified power of sale, coupled with the right to give receipts, such trustees shall represent the persons beneficially interested under the trust, in the same manner and to the same extent as the executors or administrators in suits concerning personal estate represent the persons beneficially interested in such personal estate; and in such cases it shall not be necessary to make the persons beneficially interested under the trust, parties to the suit.
+In all suits concerning real or personal estate, where the entire estate sought to be affected by the decree or order praved for, is vested in trustees, under any deed, will, or other instrument, with an immediate and unqualified power of sale, coupled with the right to give receipts, such trustees shall represent the persons beneficially interested under the trust, in the same manner and to the same extent as the executors or administrators in suits concerning personal estate represent the persons beneficially interested in such personal estate; and in such cases it shall not be necessary to make the persons beneficially interested under the trust, parties to the suit.
 But any party interested may, upon his own application, be allowed to come in and be made a party to such proceeding, and the Court or Judge thereof may, upon consideration of the matter on the hearing, if it should be deemed proper, order such persons, or any of them, to be made parties.

-It shall not be necessary to dismiss the entire bill or petition in any suit, because simply of the misjoinder of parties or the subject-matter of the suit; but the Court may dismiss the bill or petition, as to such of the parties, plaintiff or defendant, as may be improperly joined, and may dismiss the bill or petition, as to such of the subject-matter as may be improperly joined or included therein, so as to relieve the bill or petition of the objection of being multifarious.
+It shall not be necessary to dismiss the entire bill or petition in any suit, because simply of the misjoinder of parties or the subject-matter of the suit; but the Court may dismiss the bill or petition, as to such of the parties, plaintiff or defendant, as may be improperly joined, and may dismiss the bill or petition, as to such of the subjectmatter as may be improperly joined or included therein, so as to relieve the bill or petition of the objection of being multifarious (see General Rules of Practice and Procedure - Joinder Rule 7).